Kristina01111000/Drws_site/README.md

 For next week:
-Finalize dr m listeners email -> write the email and talk about it next week Make pdf button look better on https://growingholistically.com/Free-E-book/ Put circular logos under the social links to the office site, instead of the current button looking link, try dr walsdorf.com site also  -> done by saturday
-Have office link go to the make an appointment page Get the podcast dates and then get the emails set for a blast when they are put up Maybe make a page about all of the podcasts so that people can go look at them
+Finalize dr m listeners email -> write the email and talk about it next week Make pdf button look better on https://growingholistically.com/Free-E-book/ Have office link go to the make an appointment page Get the podcast dates and then get the emails set for a blast when they are put up Maybe make a page about all of the podcasts so that people can go look at them